daryllxd/lifelong-learning/programming/javascript/angularjs/angular-moments.md

 - Controller dependency injection needs the arguments, which is weird.
 - Wrap specialized controllers for each part of the page.

+Deferred/promise:

+- Inject `$q` into the service/controller.
+Create a deferred object using `$q.defer()`.
+Then create a promise object with 2 functions - the first is called when the deferred object is resolved, and second when the deferred object is rejected.
+To resolve, call `deferred.resolve(params)`, the parameter will be passed onto the promise object's function.
+Or, you can use the promise method outside.
+To reject, call `deferred.reject(params)`.